 Join us behind the scenes with the Core Working Group of the IMPA Foundation Course for Marine Purchasing and Supply.

-With only six months left until the launch of the new IMPA foundation course for marine purchasing and supply, Jasmine from the IMPA office interviewed members of the core working group to find out their thoughts about this new initiative.
+With only a few months left until the launch of the new IMPA foundation course for marine purchasing and supply, Jasmine from the IMPA office interviewed members of the core working group to find out their thoughts about this new initiative.

 Behind this great initiative is a core group of experts with decades of industry experience, both from the purchase and the supply side, who devise the strategy and write the content for the various modules, often with additional assistance from a wider group of highly-skilled professionals who have also volunteered their time for this project.
 Jasmine Schestak, IMPA Head of Sustainability and Project Management, who manages the development of the project, has brought together the core working group to ask them about this new course, why it was needed and what IMPA will aim with it.